Camium02/ICE-3111-Computer_Vision/Labs/Lab-03/C-CXX.md

 - To create the new program, copy paste `contrastStretchingManual.cxx` into `contrastStretchingCV.cxx`.
 Do not forget to edit `CMakeLists.txt` as you did previously.

 - Remove the code that you added for the histogram stretching.
+It includes the call to `cv::minMaxLoc` as it will done internally by `cv::normalize`.
+Remove all the variables that you no longer need.

 - All we need to do is:

 ```cpp